-The TIP must contain a financial plan showing proposed expenditures are consistent with reasonably expected revenues.
+To comply with federal requirements, the TIP must contain a financial plan showing proposed expenditures are consistent with reasonably expected revenues.
 DRCOG works cooperatively with CDOT and RTD to determine reasonably expected revenue by funding category, by year.
-The financial plan may contain proposals for new revenues, new revenue sources (for example, federal discretionary funds), or innovative financing, as long as they can be established as reasonably available.
-Costs are supplied by CDOT, RTD, and other project sponsors as part of their applications/ submittals.
-The final financial plan is explicitly considered by the transportation committees and the DRCOG Board as part of the TIP adoption.
+The financial plan may contain proposals for new revenues, new revenue sources (for example, federal discretionary funds), or innovative financing, as long as they such funding can be established as reasonably available.
+Costs are supplied by CDOT, RTD, and other project sponsors as part of their applications/-submittals.
+The final financial plan is explicitly considered by the transportation committees and the DRCOG Board as part of adopting the TIP-adoption.